Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX on Multigraphs or For a Small Number of Agents

 \begin{theorem} Let $(N, (v_i)_{i\in N}, M)$ be a multigraph value instance.
 Then $\MGA$ constructs a $2/3$-EFX allocation in polynomial time. \end{theorem}

-\begin{proof} The partial allocation $\X^0$ where each agent receives a single good arbitrarily trivially satisfies \cref{prop:a,prop:b,prop:c,prop:d,prop:d}.
+\begin{proof} The partial allocation $\X^0$ where each agent receives a single good arbitrarily trivially satisfies { \cref{prop:a,prop:b}, i.e., it is a seed allocation}.
 We use this allocation as input to the \PPA algorithm (Algorithm \ref{alg:3PA}) to obtain a partial allocation $\X^1$; by \cref{lem:3PA-polytime}, $\X^1$ can be obtained in polynomial time.
-By \cref{lem:3PA-properties}, $\X^1$ also satisfies \cref{prop:a,prop:b,prop:c,prop:d,prop:d,prop:e}, and either it is a complete allocation or its enhanced graph $\Ge(\X^1)$ has at least one source $s$, and this (as any other source of $\Ge(\X^1)$) does not have any critical goods.
+By \cref{lem:3PA-properties}, $\X^1$ also satisfies \cref{prop:a,prop:b,prop:c,prop:d,prop:e}, and either it is a complete allocation or its enhanced graph $\Ge(\X^1)$ has at least one source $s$, and this (as any other source of $\Ge(\X^1)$) {holds a bundle of cardinality $2$} and does not have any critical goods. {Further, notice that, by \Cref{def:Ge}, any source $s$ in $\Ge(\X^1)$ is also a source in $\Gr(\X^1)$ and since $|{X}^1_{s}| = 2$, \Cref{def:Gr} implies that $s$ is a source in the standard envy graph $\G(\X^1)$ as well; hence, $v_i(X^1_s) \le v_i(X^1_i)$ for any $i\in N$.}

 Next, we consider the set $\mathcal{C}$ of critical goods which are critical for more than one agent.
 Since this is a multigraph value instance, any good in $\mathcal{C}$ is critical for \textit{exactly} two agents, as only two agents could have positive value for it.
 We then assign every good $g \in \mathcal{C}$ to $s$, i.e., $\tilde{X}_s = X^{1}_s \cup \mathcal{C}$.
 Finding $s$, $\mathcal{C}$, and constructing $\tilde{\X}$ obviously can be done in polynomial time.
 We will show the following claim about $\tilde{\X}$: